alX-u/dosgame_SO/README.md

 # Run DOS game with docker via an VNC server

-In this project we experiment with Dosbox and VNC in order to run a DOS game.
+In this proyect we experiment with Dosbox and VNC in order to run a DOS game.
 In this case, we tried to run the popular Doom.
 You can find the original project in which this one is based here: https://github.com/theonemule/dos-game

 ## Requirements to run the game: